aspschn/swingby/README.md

 Swingby is a Wayland based library.
 Therefore, your system must suppport Wayland before building the project.

-We are using the latest version of OpenGL for rendering.
-The version 4.6 was released in 2017.
+We are using the latest version of OpenGL for GPU-accelerated rendering.
+For machines that do not support OpenGL version 4.6 (such as legacy GPUs, VMs, ARM-based devices, etc.), you can try setting the environment variable `MESA_GL_VERSION_OVERRIDE=4.6`.

 Here is the details of the requirements.